Urethral Reconstruction Urologist - Dr. Angelo Gousse, MD

 Urethral reconstruction is available at Bladder Health & Reconstructive Urology Institute for men who experience urethral strictures or stenosis caused by trauma or other damage to the urethra.
-The practice has two convenient locations in Miramar and West Palm Beach, Florida, led by reconstruction specialist Angelo Gousse, MD, who brings 25 years of experience and advanced technical skills to your surgery in order to achieve the best outcome possible.
+The practice has two convenient locations in Aventura, Miramar and West Palm Beach, Florida, led by reconstruction specialist Angelo Gousse, MD, who brings 25 years of experience and advanced technical skills to your surgery in order to achieve the best outcome possible.
 To set up a consultation, call or use the online scheduling tool today.

 Urethral reconstruction — also called urethroplasty — is a surgical procedure to repair the urethra.
 The procedure involves different surgical procedures to widen or open the urethra in areas where it has narrowed or become blocked.
 This is essential when you’re having trouble urinating and may be experiencing side effects, such as incontinence or urinary tract infections.